Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- When there is a river/lava splitting two (or several) lands A and B, then this rule applies to two lands separately and only works when there are both your units and enemies on one land.
 		- Say, your units start at land A and enemies start at land B. You are allowed to set obstacles freely on land A since there is no enemy here.
 However, if there is en enemy on land A, then you have to follow the rule above on land A.
 	- You may watch how phalanx is abusable here: https://www.youtube.com/watch?v=qUtBRLZu0Hk.
-- **Jewelry Clause**
-	- Only two necklaces of denam and catiua, warrior/defender ring and those craftable from Jewelry 1 (except warrior/defender band) are allowed.
-Since normal enemies only use them.
-(2020/9/30)
 - **Grinding Clause**
     - Highest level in player's party <= lowest level in enemies.
     - Highest rank of skills in player's party <=  lowest rank of skills in enemies. (optional, cheatcode is needed)
     - The number of skills equipped for a unit in player's party <= Min (the number of skills equipped for a unit in enemies).
 For example, if there is an enemy only having 5 skills equipped, then every unit of players may equip up to 5 skills.
+- **Supplement Clause**
+	- If a unit can't change class to a certain class, then he may not use that class and inherit skills from that class.
+Since sometimes units begin with inappropriate classes.
+(2020/10/4)
+	- If a class can learn a skill by himself, then he can't equip the skill if the learning level is higher than class' current level.
+For example, you can't transfer Clarity 2 to Spellblade at level 18 since Spellblade can learn it at level 21.
+(2020/9/30)
 	- Body swapping is not allowed (e.g. phylacteries).
 (2020/10/13)
+	- Always start a battle with a sunny day, unless it is programed to rain.
 - **Tarot Clause**
     - No Chariot Tarot.
-    - No Tarot card stat bonus and anything that could boost stat.
+    - No Tarot card stat bonus and anything (e.g. food) that could boost stat.

 ```
 _C1 No Tarot Stat Bonus